zhjsg/ds/EmployeeAnalysis.md

 ## I. Background

-1. Plenty of excellent and experienced employee resign ahead of expected.
+1. Plenty of excellent and experienced employee have resigned earlier than expected.

 1. Data source: kaggle